Rightpoint/RZBluetooth/README.md

 RZBMockBluetooth provides a few simulation objects that use the mock objects to connect the `CBCentralManager` and the `CBPeripheralManager` APIs.
 This allows the developer to take the fake peripheral developed above and simulate a fully functioning bluetooth stack inside the application.
 This also works inside the simulator, which has traditionally be useless for Core Bluetooth development.
 It is also easy to integrate into unit tests, or a debug menu inside the application.

 ## Sequence Diagrams
-To help understand how simulation compares against real bluetooth usage, here is a sequence diagram of a read using Bluetooth:
+To help understand how simulation compares against real bluetooth usage, here is a [sequence diagram](Documentation/Read.msc) of a read using Bluetooth:

 ![Bluetooth Sequence Diagram](Documentation/Read.png)

-Here is the same read request going through simulation:
+Here is a [sequence diagram](Documentation/Simulated-Read.msc) of the same read request going through simulation:

 ![Bluetooth Sequence Diagram](Documentation/Simulated-Read.png)